 6. Say “I Love You” Often

 In a normal, in-person relationship, not everyone says “I love you” super often.
 I get that.
 But I think communicating that you love your partner is extra important in a long distance relationship.

 In addition to saying “I love you” every night before you go to bed, it can be really sweet to just pop it into conversation or send a text randomly.
 I love when Dan does this, and I’m sure your partner will appreciate this, too.

 Scents can be extremely powerful, and bring up very clear memories.
 If you have a signature scent, such as your lotion, perfume, cologne, body spray, or even shampoo or detergent, send it to your partner.

 When Dan and I first met, I wore the same Bath & Bodyworks lotion almost every day.
 When I moved back to the USA, I gave him a little bottle of the lotion and body spray.
 Likewise, he gave me a small bottle of his cologne.
-To do this day, we will still use each others’ scent when we are feeling particularly lonely and it makes such a difference.
+Till this day, we will still use each others’ scent when we are feeling particularly lonely and it makes such a difference.